 Finalists were Pedro Alvarez, BakerRipley; Jimmie Brown, Evelyn Rubenstein Jewish Community Center of Houston; Karen Ostrum George, The Women's Home; Kathryn Griffin-Grinan, Santa Maria Hostel; Ahmed Hammad, Literacy Advance of Houston; Vicki Lilly-Tallman, The Bridge Over Troubled Waters, Inc.; Merlene McAlevy, SEARCH Homeless Services; Nancy Strange, Northwest Assistance Ministries; and Lee Swindler, Bay Area Turning Point, Inc.

-Nose tackle D.J.
-Reader teamed up with the United Way of Greater Houston to encourage hundreds of children from local schools to get excited about reading at the United Way Reading Rally.
-Reader visited a local elementary school, where he read books to the students and spoke to them about the importance of literacy.
+During the United Way Reading Rally, Ambassadors Cecil Shorts III and Wade Smith teamed up to encourage hundreds of children from local schools to get excited about reading.
+Along with Cheerleaders, the Ambassadors read books to the students and spoke to them about the importance of literacy.

 In 2017, the NFL, the Texans, the United Way, and Verizon launched a new digital-learning initiative in Houston-area schools that teaches students the skills to cultivate character and maintain healthy relationships throughout their lives.
 Tackle Kendall Lamm, guard Chad Slade, cornerback Johnson Bademosi, Ambassador Cecil Shorts III, and Cheerleaders visited Fondren Middle School to talk to students about the importance of character.